wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 Contexts are managed by a few on-chip registers.
 Allocation is handled with a free list (which is allocated by the OS from the absolute address space).
 The current and the previous contexts are also tracked by two on-chip registers respectively.
+On function invocations, a new context is allocated, and the corresponding on-chip registers are updated to point to the new and the previous context, respectively.
+Each function instance has a separate context object, meaning that functions can use the full set of architectural registers without corrupting states in another instance.